Ramish93/AWS-Cloud-Practioner-Prep/README.md

   - Auto Scaling Group

     - set of EC2 instances with rules for scaling and management,
-    - there is a launch template defines the instace config for the group. if you know you want Windos server with specific configs you can define all that in this template.
+    - there is a launch template defines the instace config for the group. if you know you want Windows server with specific configs you can define all that in this template.
     - you can define min, max and desired number of instances.
     - performs health checks on each instance.
     - Exists within 1 or more AZ in single reagion. usually multiple AZ for fault tolerance.